-You can replace, modify or install lighting equipment that is classed as 'standard' equipment for lighting upgrades under the ESS.
-The standard equipment classes are listed and defined in Appendix D, Table A9.1 of this guide.
-Each class has a default Lamp Circuit Power (LCP) value, listed in Appendix D, Table A9.2.
+ACPs can replace, modify or install lighting equipment that is classed as 'standard' equipment for lighting upgrades under the ESS.
+The standard equipment classes are listed and defined (from the ESS Rule) in Appendix D, Table A9.1 of this guide.
+Each class has a default Lamp Circuit Power (LCP) value, reproduced and listed in Appendix D, Table A9.2.
 The LCP values are used to calculate the energy savings.

-Alternatively, you may replace, modify or install certain 'other' lighting equipment, provided it is eligible and is accepted as meeting specified equipment requirements.
-The other equipment classes and their LCP values and requirements are listed and defined in Appendix D, Table A9.3 and Table A9.4.
-If you plan to use any of these other equipment classes, you should first read the
+Alternatively, ACPs may replace, modify or install certain 'other' lighting equipment, provided it is eligible and is accepted as meeting specified equipment requirements.
+The other equipment classes and their LCP values and requirements are listed and defined (reproduced from the ESS Rule) in Appendix D, Table A9.3 and Table A9.4.
+If an ACP plans to use any of these other equipment classes, they should first read the Lighting Equipment Requirements - LED Lighting, Induction Lamps and Emerging Lighting Technologies Guide.